What are the responsibilities and job description for the Lead Human Resources Specialist position at DC Department of Human Resources?

 Qualifications And Education

-Specialized experience is experience that equipped the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of the position, and that is typically in or related to the position to be filled.
-To be creditable, one (1) year of specialized experience must have been equivalent to at least the next lower grade level in the normal line of progression.
+Specialized experience is experience that equipped the applicant with the knowledge, skills, and abilities to successfully perform the duties of the position, and that is typically in or related to the work of the position to be filled.
+To be creditable, specialized experience must have been equivalent to at least the next lower grade level in the normal line of progression for the occupation in the organization.

 Licenses and Certifications